LalbaAnthony/framework-php/README.md

 # Framework PHP

 This is a simple PHP framework for building web applications.
-Just a pure mix of Laravel, Symfony, CodeIgniter, Yii, ... with a bit of my own touch.
+Just a pure mix of Laravel, Symfony, ... with a bit of my own touch.

 It isnt mean to be used in production (at least for now), since it might be buggy and not secure enough.

+Basically, its a learning project to figure out how a framework can work under the hood and how to build one from scratch.

 ## 🚀 Quick start

 - Copy the `.env.example` file to `.env` and set your environment variables.
+- Web server setup:
-- Config the `RewriteBase` in the `public/.htaccess` file.
+  - Config the `RewriteBase` in the `public/.htaccess` file if needed.
+  - Start a local server (ex: XAMPP, MAMP, ...)
+- Database setup:
+  - Create a database and set the connection parameters in the `.env` file.
+  - Run the `reset.php` script in the `public/` folder to create the database schema and seed initial data.

 ## 📐 Architecture